No One Writes to the Colonel: Literary significance and criticism

-Unlike many other García Márquez works, the novel mostly does not fall within the magic realism genre, as it includes only one magical event.
+The novel is often considered realist when compared with García Márquez's other works, containing less overt magic realism.
 The main characters of the novel are not named, adding to the feeling of insignificance of an individual living in Colombia.
-The colonel and his wife, who have lost their son to political repression, are struggling with poverty and financial instability.
+The colonel and his wife, who have lost their son to political repression, are struggling with poverty.
 The corruption of the local and national officials is evident and this is a topic which García Márquez explores throughout the novel, by using references to censorship and the impact of government on society.
 The colonel desperately tries to sell their inheritance from their only son who is now dead and eventually the only reminder of his existence is a rooster that the colonel trains to take part in a cockfight.

 In his memoir Vivir para contarla (Living to Tell the Tale, 2002), García Márquez explained that the novel was inspired by his grandfather, who was also a colonel and who never received the pension he was promised.
 However, there is also speculation that García Márquez took inspiration from his experience of unemployment in 1956 after the newspaper he had been working for shut down.
 The daily lives he witnessed during this time are said to be one of his inspirations for this novel.

 Film, TV or theatrical adaptations

 A motion picture based on the novella was made in 1999.
 Directed by Arturo Ripstein, it stars Fernando Luján as the colonel.

-A feature film based on the novella and titled Only Death Comes for Sure was released in 1993.
+Another feature film based on the novella and titled Only Death Comes for Sure was released in 1993.
 The film was directed by Marina Tsurtsumiya.